 Our lawyers advise health care entities on a broad range of government contract issues that arise in connection with their participation in federal and state health care programs.
-These engagements have included procurement, regulatory counseling and compliance matters under Medicare, the Federal Employees Health Benefits Act, the Department of Defense (DOD) TRICARE program and Medicaid.
-Wiley Rein attorneys regularly counsel clients competing for Medicare Administrative Contractors (MAC) contracts in the Federal Acquisition Regulation (FAR)-based environment mandated by Medicare Contracting Reform under the Medicare Prescription Drug Improvement and Modernization Act of 2003.
+These engagements have included procurement, regulatory counseling, and compliance matters under Medicare, the Federal Employees Health Benefits Act, the U.S. Department of Defense (DOD) TRICARE program, and Medicaid.
+Wiley Rein attorneys regularly counsel clients competing for Medicare Administrative Contractors (MAC) contracts in the Federal Acquisition Regulation (FAR)-based environment mandated by Medicare contracting reform under the Medicare Prescription Drug Improvement and Modernization Act of 2003.
 We also advise clients bidding on Health Insurance Exchange (HIX) contracts and Medicaid Management Information Systems (MMIS) contracts under state procurement laws.

 Representative engagements include:

-- Representing successful and unsuccessful bidders in MAC Recovery Audit Contractor (RAC) and TRICARE protests before the General Accountability Office (GAO) and the Court of Federal Claims (COFC).
+- Representing successful and unsuccessful bidders in MAC Recovery Audit Contractor (RAC) and TRICARE protests before the U.S. Government Accountability Office (GAO) and the Court of Federal Claims (COFC).

 - Counseling a TRICARE contractor on legal issues related to the TRICARE T3 Managed Care Support request for proposal (RFP) and representing same contractor in protests before both the GAO and the COFC.

 - Advising clients on OCI issues generally and, more recently, on the OCI implications of potential health care reform initiatives and innovations.

 - Assisting MACs with the implementation of changes to their disclosed accounting practices and settling the cost impacts of those changes with the Government.

 - Advising clients on intellectual property matters, including preventing the Government from obtaining rights to IP-related to cost-reimbursable contracts.